chetmurthy/utjson/README.md

 	This means that the <index-int>-th value (zero-based) satisfies <constraint-utype>.

-	<range-constraint> is as in mathematics, viz.
-[0,4), (0,3), (1,4]
-    etc with the customary meaning that square-brackets mean inclusive bound and parens mean exclusive bound.
-For an unconstrained upper bound, use “...” (in which case inclusive/exclusive is meaningless)
+	`<range-constraint>` is as in mathematics, viz. `[0,4)`, `(0,3)`, `(1,4]` etc with the customary meaning that square-brackets mean inclusive bound and parens mean exclusive bound.
+For an unconstrained upper bound, use “...” (in which case inclusive/exclusive is meaningless).
+Here numbers are interpreted as integers.

   * strings